HSLdevcom/jore4/wiki/glossary.md

 In Jore 3, hastus points represent important route-specific stop places, which are used to e.g. synchronize timetables between multiple routes, or highlight a point where the vehicle speed changes significantly (e.g. the last stop before transitioning to a highway).

 Because the hastus points are route specific, a single stop place may be a hastus point on a particular route but only a regular stop place on other routes.
 A single route may have any number of hastus points, minimum amount is two: The first and last stops are always Hastus points.

+### Service Calendar

+#### Day Types
++ In NeTEx: part1 - 7.7.5.5.2

+> NeTEx: "A type of day characterised by one or more properties which affect public transport operation.
+For example: weekday in school holidays."

+This is a generic description of day types, like weekdays, weekends, holidays, etc. These attributes described by multiple PROPERTIES OF DAY TYPE

+#### Property of Day Type
++ In NeTEx: part1 - 7.7.5.6

+> NeTEx: "A property which a day may possess, such as school holiday, weekday, summer, winter etc. This may be used to generate a description of a day type in many different natural languages."

+These properties are technically enums, like "day of week", "week of month" or "day of year", etc.

+### Timetables

+#### Vehicle Journey
+- In NeTEx: part2 7.2.1.1

+> NeTEx: "The planned movement of a public transport vehicle on a DAY TYPE from the start point to the end point of a JOURNEY PATTERN on a specified ROUTE."

+This is a generic wrapper for a given route's timetables for a given day type.

+#### Passing Time
+- In NeTEx: part2 7.2.13.5.1

+> NeTEx: "Time data concerning public transport vehicles passing a particular POINT; e.g. arrival time, departure time, waiting time."

+This tells that when does a vehicle arrive and depart from a scheduled stop point for a given vehicle journey.